When Emergencies Strike, What Is Your Business Continuity Plan?

 Practice Makes Perfect

-There are three basic steps in implementing both an emergency response plan and a business continuity plan.
-Not all employees will be involved in both, but all should have at least a general understanding of what will happen when the emergency plan is activated.
+There are three basic steps in implementing both a disaster recovery plan and BCP.
+Not all employees will be involved in both, but all should have at least a general understanding of what will happen when the emergency plan is activated and which critical business functions will be prioritized.
 All employees should also have a current contact list of all of those who will be in authority during an emergency.

 Once the plans are considered complete, it’s time to educate employees.
-Depending on how dispersed your employees are, you may choose to conduct on-site training sessions or develop webinars where employees can watch on their own time.
+Depending on how dispersed your employees are, you may choose to conduct on-site training sessions, tabletop exercises, or develop an on-demand training curriculum that employees can watch on their own time.
 Because the goal is to obtain 100 percent participation, design a measurement tool that can provide a current list of employees who have and have not watched the webinar.

 If possible, ask partners, vendors, and anyone who may be impacted by your company’s potential business interruption to be a part of the drill.
 They may be able to identify gaps in planning and also provide additional ‘what if’ scenarios.